techidaily/site-games-able/source/_posts/an-in-depth-look-at-xbox-game-passs-offerings.md

 ![A photograph of a white Xbox Wireless Controller held in front of an out of focus monitor](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/stock-image.jpg)

- For this reason, when checking if Xbox Game Pass is available in a specific region, you need to check the live list of every supported and unsupported region provided by[Xbox](https://www.xbox.com/en-US/regions) .
+ For this reason, when checking if Xbox Game Pass is available in a specific region, you need to check the live list of every supported and unsupported region provided by [Xbox](https://www.xbox.com/en-US/regions) .
 This way, you can directly locate a region and view everything you need in terms of Game Pass compatibility.

 ## How Do I Subscribe to Xbox Game Pass?

  Now you know everything you need to about Xbox Game Pass, you might want to start subscribing to the service.
 Luckily, there are plenty of easy ways to do so.

- The best place to buy Xbox Game Pass is through the Xbox Game Pass listing via[Xbox](https://www.xbox.com/en-US/xbox-game-pass?) .
+ The best place to buy Xbox Game Pass is through the Xbox Game Pass listing via [Xbox](https://www.xbox.com/en-US/xbox-game-pass?) .
 From here, you can select**Join Now** to choose the specific tier of Game Pass you want and link it to your Microsoft account.

 ![A screenshot of the official webpage for Xbox Game Pass](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/xbox-game-pass-store-listing.jpg)

- But if you want to make the most of Xbox Game Pass, you should also download the Xbox Game Pass app for your PC via[the official Xbox page for PC](https://www.xbox.com/en-US/apps/xbox-app-for-pc) or smartphone via[the official Xbox page for mobile](https://www.xbox.com/en-us/apps/xbox-game-pass-mobile-app) .
+ But if you want to make the most of Xbox Game Pass, you should also download the Xbox Game Pass app for your PC via [the official Xbox page for PC](https://www.xbox.com/en-US/apps/xbox-app-for-pc) or smartphone via [the official Xbox page for mobile](https://www.xbox.com/en-us/apps/xbox-game-pass-mobile-app) .
 This way you will be able to stream games to your devices and download Game Pass titles remotely.

 ## How Do I Cancel Xbox Game Pass?

  By default, Xbox Game Pass will renew automatically every month.
 If you want to stop this or cancel your membership entirely, it's simple.

- Go to[the official Microsoft site](https://account.microsoft.com/account/Account?) , and**Sign in** .
+ Go to [the official Microsoft site](https://account.microsoft.com/account/Account?) , and**Sign in** .
 Once you are signed into your Microsoft account, select **View all subscriptions > Xbox Game Pass > Manage > Cancel subscription** .

 ![A screenshot of the Microsoft Account options for an Xbox Game Pass Ultimate Subscription](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/screenshot-2932.jpg)

  There are numerous ways you can cancel Game Pass beyond the Microsoft website.
-You can even[cancel your Xbox Game Pass subscription](https://www.makeuseof.com/how-to-cancel-your-xbox-game-pass-subscription/) directly from your Xbox console if you would prefer.
+You can even [cancel your Xbox Game Pass subscription](https://www.makeuseof.com/how-to-cancel-your-xbox-game-pass-subscription/) directly from your Xbox console if you would prefer.
 But the most direct way would be through Microsoft.

 ## Xbox Game Pass Represents One of the Best Deals in Gaming